Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     model.step()
 ```

-We can now get the agent-letters data like this:
+The `DataCollector` can export the data it has collected as a pandas `DataFrame`, allowing for easy interactive analysis.
+We can get the `agent_letters` data like this:

 ```python
 agent_letters = model.datacollector.get_agent_vars_dataframe()
 agent_letters.tail()
 ```

 {% include figure.html filename="en-or-agent-based-model-communication-networks-05.png" alt="Table showing the number of letters sent and received by agents 33, 1, 7, 24, and 39, after 100 steps of the simulation.
 These numbers vary between 24 and 44." caption="Figure 5.
-Number of letters sent and received by a selection of agents, at step 100 of the simulation" %}
+Number of letters sent and received by a selection of agents, at step 100 of the simulation." %}

 You'll see that the DataFrame's index consists of pairings of model step and agent ID.
-You can analyze it the way you would any other DataFrame, e.g., by following the tutorial on [Visualizing Data with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-with-bokeh).
-Let's get a histogram of agent's letters sent at the model's end:
+You can analyze it the way you would any other DataFrame, by following the _Programming Historian_ lesson on [Visualizing Data with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-with-bokeh), for example.
+Let's get a histogram of the total numbers of letters sent by agents at the model's end:

 ```python
 end_letters = agent_letters.xs(99, level="Step")["Letters_sent"]